UbiQD Featured in Bloomberg Businessweek for Research on Growing Crops in Space

-UbiQD, Inc. is featured in Bloomberg Businessweek in an article titled, “How to Grow Better Lettuce…In Space” by Larissa Zimberloff.
+UbiQD, Inc. is featured in Bloomberg Businessweek in an article by Larissa Zimberloff titled, “How to Grow Better Lettuce…In Space.”
+The article highlights innovative research that could help support future food production beyond Earth.

 Read the entire Bloomberg Businessweek article at: “How to Grow Better Lettuce…In Space“.